 Staff are able to volunteer up to 2 days' paid leave per year (pro-rata for staff who work part time) to participate in voluntary activities.
 Staff volunteering policy (pdf).

-LSHTM runs an annual wellbeing week, and is working towards the London Healthy Workplace Charter.
-We also encourage staff engagement through regular all staff meetings, newsletters and an annual staff survey.
+We encourage staff engagement through regular all staff meetings, newsletters and staff surveys.